Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 The most important etiologic factor is smoking.
-However, it should be noted that smoking alone is not enough for the development of COB.
-It is known that COPD occurs only in 15% of long-term smokers.
-According to the "Dutch hypothesis", for the development of chronic obstructive bronchitis in smoking requires a genetic predisposition to damage the respiratory tract.
+However, it should be noted that smoking itself is not enough to develop COPD.
+It is known that COPD occurs in only 15% of long-term smokers.
+According to the "Dutch hypothesis", a genetic predisposition to damage to the respiratory tract is necessary for the development of chronic obstructive bronchitis when smoking.

 Risk factors for chronic obstructive bronchitis

-The main risk factor for COPD in 80-90% of cases is tobacco smoking.
-Among "smokers" chronic obstructive pulmonary disease develops 3-9 times more often than in non-smokers.
-The mortality from COPD determines the age at which smoking was started, the number of cigarettes smoked and the duration of smoking.
-It should be noted that the problem of smoking is especially relevant for Ukraine, where the prevalence of this harmful habit is 60-70% among men and 17-25% among women.
+The main risk factor for the development of COPD in 80-90% of cases is tobacco smoking.
+Among "smokers" chronic obstructive pulmonary disease develops 3-9 times more often than among non-smokers.
+At the same time, mortality from COPD is determined by the age at which smoking was started, the number of cigarettes smoked and the duration of smoking.
+It should be noted that the problem of smoking is especially relevant for Ukraine, where the prevalence of this bad habit reaches 60-70% among men and 17-25% among women.

-To professional groups with an increased risk of developing chronic obstructive pulmonary disease include:
+Professional groups with an increased risk of developing chronic obstructive pulmonary disease include:

 • miners;